 Delectable Edible Flowers.

 The culinary use of flowers dates back thousands of years.
 Many cultures use flowers in their traditional cooking such as squash blossoms in Italian food or rose petals in Indian food.
-Adding flowers to your food can be a nice way to add colour, flavour and, depending on your mood, a touch of whimsy or elegance.
-Some flowers are nutty or spicy, and some herbaceous, while others are floral and fragrant.
+Adding flowers to your food can be a nice way to add color, flavour and, depending on your mood, a touch of whimsy or elegance.
+Some flowers are are nutty or spicy, and some herbacious, while others are floral and fragrant.

 Like all plants, be sure to only eat flowers you have grown yourself with no pesticides, or otherwise know to be safe for consumption.
 If you are uncertain about a species, consult a reference book or reliable website on edible flowers and plants.